 The Crow

-The Crow is a 1994 American superhero film directed by Alex Proyas, written by David J. Schow and John Shirley.
-It stars Brandon Lee in his final film appearance as Eric Draven, a murdered musician who is resurrected to avenge his death and that of his fiancée.
-The film is based on James O'Barr's comic of the same name.
+The Crow is a 1994 American supernatural superhero film directed by Alex Proyas and written by David J. Schow and John Shirley, based on the 1989 comic book series by James O'Barr.
+It stars Brandon Lee in his final film role, as Eric Draven, a rock musician who is resurrected from the dead to seek vengeance against the gang who murdered him and his fiancée.

 Plot